 Sea Kayaking and Dog Sledding in Alaska: Hitch a dog sled ride and go speeding down a glacier or through the Alaskan forest, as you listen to some interesting stories from your guides’ first-hand, and cuddle the sled dogs.
 Once you have had your fill of this world-famous shore excursion, board a sea kayak to enjoy a gripping adventure in the Alaskan wilderness from close quarters while spotting a variety of wildlife.
 From humpback whales, dolphins, and sea otters to porpoises, and brown bears.
 In case your visit to Alaska happens to coincide with the best time to watch the Northern Lights, you may even pack this spectacular natural phenomenon in your itinerary and go back home filled with some of the best memories you’ve made.

 There is a huge number of international travelers that seek to travel to the United States of America.

 A number of people apply for traveling to the US through ESTA Application and there are a few requirements for the same.
-Your passport at the time of the application must be valid and that contains a machine readable section on the biographic page.
+Your passport at the time of the application must be valid and that contains a machine-readable section on the biographic page.
 You must have an electronic passport with a chip.
-The Visa Waiver Program Countries has the 38 countries under it.
+The Visa Waiver Program Countries have 38 countries under it.